Katharine is featured in the documentary film "Listening to the Horse"

 Address: 6874 Coyote Road, Las Cruces, NM, USA, 88012

-100% of Donations go to feed the horses & pay Veterinary care.
+100% of Donations go to the feeding. care & wellbeing of the horses.

 Our founder & president: